Samsung/jalangi2/README.md

   * Install Microsoft Visual Studio 2010 (Free express version is fine).
   * If on 64bit also install Windows 7 64-bit SDK.

-If you have a fresh installation of Ubuntu, you can install all the requirements by invoking the following commands from a terminal.
+If you have a fresh installation of Ubuntu, you can install all the requirements by invoking the following commands from a terminal
+(package names may be out of date).

     sudo apt-get update
     sudo apt-get install python-software-properties python g++ make